Send for Paul Temple: Story

 A pair of criminals, who are part an organised criminal syndicate known as the Midlands Gang, arrive by a black saloon car outside a jewellers shop in Derby and commit a daring daylight robbery stealing £4000 worth of jewellery.
-Whilst escaping they shoot and kill a Police officer trying to stop them.
+Whilst escaping they shoot and kill a police officer trying to stop them.

 Another pair of criminals then break into another jewellers stealing £8000 worth of jewellery.
-The Police arrive and in his dying breath, the Night Watchman mentions "The Green Finger".
+The police arrive and in his dying breath, the night watchman mentions "The Green Finger".

 The Morning Mercury newspaper prints an article wondering if novelist and criminologist Paul Temple should be called to assist Scotland Yard in the investigation of the Midland Gang.

-Meanwhil, Paul Temple is at home in Bramley, and is entertaining his neighbour Dr. Milton and his niece Diana Thornley, when his butler Ricky announces that Chief Inspector Harvey of Scotland Yard has arrived.
+Meanwhile, Paul Temple is at home in Bramley, and is entertaining his neighbour Dr. Milton and his niece Diana Thornley, when his butler Ricky announces that Chief Inspector Harvey of Scotland Yard has arrived.
 Dr. Milton and his niece leave and Chief Inspector Harvey tells Paul Temple of his concerns over the recent crimes by the Midland Gang.
 Chief Inspector Harvey tells Paul Temple he is staying at a local pub called the Little General and Paul Temple invites him to stay at his house.

 Paul Temple drives Chief Inspector Harvey to the pub to retrieve his things and on the way they discus Chief Inspector Dale and the comment by the Night watchman about the Green Finger.

 Paul Temple waits in the car for Chief Inspector Gerald Harvey, and speaks to barmaid, and hears a gun shot.
 The pub landlord Horace Daley, rushes out and tells Paul Temple that Chief Inspector Harvey has shot himself.
-Paul Temple enters the pub and calls for the Police.
+Paul Temple enters the pub and calls for the police.